 - N64 and Dreamcast: Full library at full speed.

-- Switch 2: Experimental.
-See the Switch 2 emulation state of the space guide.
+- Switch 2: Not realistic on this chip.
+See the Switch 2 emulation guide.

 The active cooling fan is audible under sustained heavy load, more so than the Portal Pro.
 Mangmi's fan curve tuning is less refined than AYN's.
 Most owners install a custom fan curve mod within the first month.